kubedb/docs/docs/guides/redis/reconfigure/valkey.md

 Now, we will check if the database has started with the custom configuration we have provided.

-First we need to get the username and password to connect to a redis instance,
+First we need to get the username and password to connect to a Valkey instance,
 ```bash
 $ kubectl get secrets -n demo sample-redis-auth -o jsonpath='{.data.\username}' | base64 -d
 default